7 Common Hypnosis Myths That Are Holding You Back (And the Truth You Need to Know)

 Truth: Hypnosis brings clarity, not confusion.

-Contrary to what you may have seen on TV, hypnosis doesn’t create false memories or erase real ones.
+Contrary to what you may have seen on TV, hypnosis does not create false memories or erase real ones.
 Instead, it helps you access insights and perspectives that are already within you.
-Sometimes those memories are hidden and sometimes they’re forgotten, but they’re always yours.
+Sometimes those memories are hidden and sometimes they are forgotten, but they are always yours.

 A skilled, ethical hypnotist will guide you with care and never force suggestions or manipulate your memory.